Let’s talk about the shelf life and expiration of pancake mix.

-- Add some extra baking powder or baking soda if the pancake is flat and dense instead of nice and fluffy.
+- Add extra baking powder if the pancake is flat and dense instead of nice and fluffy.

-- 2 teaspoons per 1 cup of pancake mix if the pancakes are completely flat
+- 2 teaspoons of baking powder per cup of pancake mix if your test pancake is completely flat

-- 1 teaspoon per 1 cup of pancake mix if the pancakes aren’t nearly as fluffy as you like them
+- 1 teaspoon of baking powder per cup of pancake mix if the test pancake has some rise but isn’t nearly as fluffy as you’d like

-Once you add the leavening agent, give your batter a good stir, and cook another pancake.
+Once you add the leavening agent, give your batter a quick stir, and cook another pancake.
 Chances are it’s going to be much better than the previous one.

 If it’s not, consider adding more of the rising agent (if you added half), or discard the whole thing whatsoever if you already added the full amount and the pancake is still flat and dense.

-The same applies to cake mix, but you can’t do a test run in that case.
+Similar advice applies to cake mixes and brownie mixes, but you can’t do a test run in those cases.
 Usually, you’re forced to add the leavening agent up front without really knowing how the cake would turn out without it.

 How To Store Pancake Mix

-If your bag isn’t a resealable one, you can either transfer the leftover mix into a storage container or simply seal the bag using a sealing clip or a twist tie.
+If your bag isn’t resealable, you can transfer the leftover mix into a storage container or simply seal the bag using a sealing clip or a twist tie.

-A tight seal keeps moisture, pantry bugs, and any mold spores from getting into the bag, and therefore keeps the mix safe to use for a prolonged period.
+A tight seal keeps moisture, pantry bugs, and mold spores from getting into the bag, keeping the mix safe to use for a prolonged period.